ihitrec/Sudoku/README.md

 ### Code validation
 - All HTML and CSS has been validated using the W3C validator with no errors.

 - JavaScript has been validated on [Beautify Tools](https://beautifytools.com/javascript-validator.php).
 One of the errors shown is concerning variables in loops that are not otherwise defined.
 The other is timeout functions within loops referencing an outer variable which could lead to confusing semantics.
-These erors are not a problem as the use case is valid.
+These errors are not a problem as the use case is valid.

 ### Responsiveness
 - Since the screen is smaller on mobile, there is a numpad on the website.
 Having a mobile keyboard pop up every time a field is selected would not be an enjoyable experience.
 Therefore, the keyboard is disabled on screens that have a touch capability.